Better Reading with Instructional Strategies for Reading Comprehension

 What is it like to be a struggling reader?

 We need students to do more than just say the words when they read.
 We need them to understand what they are reading.
-Once you have become a fluent reader, it’s easy to forget what it felt likeunderstand and comprehend what you read to not “get” reading.
+Once you have become a fluent reader, it’s easy to forget what it felt like to not “get” reading.
 That’s one reason why it is so important for us to be aware of what reading comprehension difficulties look like in others.
 When you have solid reading comprehension skills, you are able to not only read, but also understand the text that is in front of you.
 You generally don’t have to think about decoding text or making connections between new material that you already understand.
 You also are able to consider the new material you have read on a relatively deep level.
 For a struggling reader, each of these tasks can be quite daunting, if not impossible.
 Reading teachers have to have patience as they work with these students.
 When I think of this situation, it reminds me of learning to ride a bicycle.
 Once you know how to ride, you just do it, and it seems so simple that you can’t imagine how anyone could struggle with it.
 When you look more closely however, a good bit of learning went into getting you to the point where you could just coast along without giving your actions a second thought.
 We’ve got to patiently help students to master their basic reading skills so that they too can get to the point where reading is a source of joy and not a frustrating struggle.

 Back to the Instructional Strategies List.